How to get from Budapest Airport to the city center?

 Minibud company offers a shuttle service.
 The principle is to put different passengers / groups together (about ten passengers maximum) at different addresses in Budapest.
 Passengers whose address is closest to the airport are thus given access first.
 Also note that the shuttle will wait to reach a certain number of passengers before leaving the Budapest Airport.

 MiniBud counters are present in each terminal (2A and 2B), just after the customs exit.
-Additional information available on the company website.

 At the arrivals level of Terminal 2B you will find the counters of the following car rental agencies: Avis, Budget, Buchbinder, Megadrive, Enterprise, National, Alamo Rent A Car, Europcar, Hertz, and Sixt.